dhaval491/Path-Planning-for-Autonomous-food-delivery-drones/README.md

 # Food Delivery drone global-path-planning between delivery destination and the current location of the drone
 **Notable Tasks**

-**-> Parsing data from "No - Fly Zones" Map file that is in .kml format **-> Figuring out if the delivery destination is in legal fly zone **-> Finding out the no fly zones coming between current location and delivery destination in a specific order from drone location
+**-> Parsing data from "No - Fly Zones" Map file that is in .kml format

+**-> Figuring out if the delivery destination is in legal fly zone

+**-> Finding out the no fly zones coming between current location and delivery destination in a specific order from drone location

-**-> Merging two or more overlapping no fly zones for making shortest path calculations faster **-> Making closest bounding boxes aroung irregular shaped no_fly zones to reduces the vertices to make calculations faster **-> Making Using of Set, Map, Hashmap data structures for calcluations.
+**-> Merging two or more overlapping no fly zones to reduce graph vertices for making shortest path calculations faster

+**-> Making closest bounding boxes aroung irregular shaped no_fly zones to reduces the vertices to make calculations faster

+**-> Making Using of Set, Map, Hashmap data structures for calcluations.

-**-> Used Shapely, xml.etree, Matplot lib, numpy etc **-> Calculating THE SHORTEST PATH FOR THE DELIVERY FROM CURRENT DRONE LOCATION ** Check the sample images in this file!
+**-> Used Shapely, xml.etree, Matplot lib, numpy etc

+**-> Calculating THE SHORTEST PATH FOR THE DELIVERY FROM CURRENT DRONE LOCATION

+**Check the sample images in this file!

 All Global Path Planning stuff!

 The package contains following files and the discription is as follows